 The Life of a Mutt

 “Out of the way, mutt!”
-Someone yells just as I manage to jump out of the way of the group of warriors running by.
+Someone yelled just as I managed to jump out of the way of the group of warriors running by.

 They were no doubt finishing up with their daily training.
 I sighed.
-I had always wanted the opportunity to train with the rest of the wolves, but was never given the chance.
-I was given some mild training, some self-defense techniques mostly.
+I had always wanted the opportunity to train with the rest of the wolves but was never given the chance.
+I was allowed some mild training, some self-defense techniques mostly.
 But I had never been allowed to go through the more rigorous training that my other pack members were.

 If it had not been for my one and only friend, Alessa, I would have been completely alone in this world.
 If this had happened to any other young wolf in the pack, they would have been taken in by the Alpha and his family.
 However, I was not granted such liberties.
 As a mutt, they did not want me living in the pack house, so they left me alone in the cabin by the pond to finish raising myself.